Parad1se-py/Parad1se-py/README.md

 - 👋 Hi, I’m @Parad1se-py
-- 👀 I’m interested in AI, ML and Discord Bots
+- 👀 I’m interested in AI, ML and fun projects that I code impulsively :p
 - 🌱 I’m currently learning TypeScript
 - 💞️ I’m looking to collaborate on any fun projects (Python, JS)
 - 📫 How to reach me: Discord - @parad1se_ae